Hesperian Health Guides

 Stay away from chemicals and fumes

 Strong chemicals used for cleaning, and poisons used to kill pests in the fields or at home, are dangerous for everyone.
 They are especially dangerous to women who are pregnant or breastfeeding.
-These chemicals can cause miscarriage, infertility, birth defects, cancer, and other illnesses.
+These chemicals can cause miscarriage, infertility, cancer, and disabilities in the baby.

 Any chemical with a strong smell is probably not safe.
 Many dangerous chemicals have no smell at all.